serviceprototypinglab/dcc/README.md

-# Data-Centric Concensus code artifacts
+# Data-Centric Consensus code artifacts

 This repository contains the code and data in order to reproduce the results, including figures, of the article: Decentralised Data Quality Control in Ground Truth Production for Autonomic Decisions, by P. Gkikopoulos, J. Spillner and V. Schiavoni, accepted for publication at IEEE TPDS - Transactions on Parallel and Distributed Systems, 2022.
 In particular, it contains a reference implementation for the Data-Centric Consensus (DCC) protocol that aims to raise confidence in data-driven decision making as well as data-centric AI.